Posts

 Image

-Popular culture brainwashes us into living unauthentic lives for the sake of being cool or being accepted by people who couldn’t care less about you.
+Popular culture brainwashes us into living unauthentic lives for the sake of being cool or being accepted by people who couldn’t care less about us.
 I’d like to offer a different narrative.
-Where the world encourages destructive behaviours and attitudes such as “be cool, or act cool”, “pretend you don’t care” or “tone down your excitement”; I’d like to propose that this kind of thinking is what destroys authenticity.
+Where the world encourages destructive behaviours and attitudes such as “be cool, or act cool”, “pretend you don’t care” or “tone down your excitement”, I’d like to propose that this kind of thinking is what destroys authenticity.
 We trade in honesty for likes.
 We give up our truth to gain a false sense of respect and affirmation from people who don’t even know the real you.
 The world or popular culture will have you sacrificing your soul for fake validation and meaningless attention.
 We’ve become so accustomed to portraying a cool or “acceptable” version of ourselves that many of us don’t know or appreciate our true selves.
 We’ve become casualties of destructive societal norms.
-After coincidently having a few conversations relating to authenticity and pretentiousness, I reflected on the belo...
+After coincidentally having a few conversations relating to authenticity and pretentiousness, I reflected on the be...